 - If penetration hurts, say so.
 It’s not pleasant to have sex if it causes pain.
 If you pretend everything's all right when it isn’t, you may start to see sex as a nuisance or unpleasant rather than a pleasure, which won’t help either of you.
 You can still give each other pleasure without penetration (for example by mutual masturbation).

 - Be careful the first few times you have sex.
 Explore with your own fingers first to reassure yourself that it won’t hurt.
 Use plenty of extra lubrication, such as lubricating jelly.
-Hormonal changes after childbirth may mean that you won't be as lubricated as usual.

 - Make time to relax together.
 There’s little point trying to make love when your minds are on other things and not on each other.